Chad Rinehart: Buffalo Bills

 On October 18, 2010, the Buffalo Bills signed Rinehart to their practice squad.
 Rinehart was promoted to the active roster on December 7, 2010 after Kraig Urbik suffered a season-ending knee injury.

 Rinehart played at guard in 2011 and also filled in at center.
 He was tendered in April 2012.

 San Diego Chargers

 On March 13, 2013, Rinehart signed with the San Diego Chargers.
 The Chargers re-signed him to a two-year, $6 million contract on March 10, 2014.
 On March 10, 2015, Rinehart was released.

 Arrest

 On January 20, 2010 at 2:00 A.M., Rinehart was arrested on public intoxication charges in Cedar Falls, Iowa after he pulled on a locked door at Mojo's Pizza House, thus triggering an alarm, and refused to take a breath test.
 Rinehart was later released from jail via court order.
 Rinehart was found guilty of the charge in June 2010 and was ordered to pay a $195 fine.

-Current Employment

-Rinehart now works at Waverly-Shell Rock High School in Waverly, Iowa as a strength and conditioning coach.